jkuchar/BigFileTools/README.md

 	sizeExec        0.042937040328979
 	sizeNativeRead  2.7670161724091

-getSize() tries to get size using these method as in order above.
+getSize() tries to get size using these method as in order above to be as fast as possible on your platform.

 Requirements
 ------------